This Tip looks at a detailed lesson plan for the first morning of a highly interactive two-day new employee orientation training program.

 Ask the participants to brainstorm what a “modal division” is, posting their responses on a flip chart.
 Validate or refine the definition, referring to” clues” from the pre-workshop exercise.
 (5 minutes)

-Conduct a pre-test: have the participants respond with their thumbs (up for yes, down for no) to a questionnaire related to the key content areas covered throughout the orientation session.
-Reward with candy the participants with the correct answers, and indicate great hope and expectations for those who do not know the answers- yet.
+Conduct a pre-test: the participants respond with their thumbs (up for yes, down for no) to a questionnaire related to the key content areas covered throughout the orientation session.
+Reward with candy the participants with the correct answers.
+Then indicate great hope and expectations for those who do not know the answers- yet.
 Post the results of the pre-test on a flip chart, for later reference.
 (10 minutes)

-[Goal: Assess current knowledge, introduce key content areas, and create a “learning checklist” that can be checked off as content is covered during the session.]
+[Goal: Assess current knowledge, introduce key content areas, and create a “learning checklist” to check off as content is covered during the session.]

 (b) 10:25 Making Connections (25 minutes)

-Have the participants introduce themselves: name, division, classification or work title, one key responsibility- and how it relates to one of the other modal divisions.
-After the first person speaks, someone from a different division should be next- indicating how his or her job interfaces (either directly or indirectly) with that of the preceding person- and tying his or her yarn to the first person’s yarn. {This means that the participants will have to stand up and move together as they tie their pieces of yarn together.} Each multi-colored knot will indicate an intermodal connection.
+The participants introduce themselves: name, division, classification or work title, one key responsibility- and how it relates to one of the other modal divisions.
+After the first person speaks, someone from a different division should be next.
+That person indicates how his or her job interfaces (either directly or indirectly) with that of the preceding person.
+Then that person ties his or her yarn to the first person’s yarn. {This means that the participants will have to stand up and move together as they tie their pieces of yarn together.} Each multi-colored knot will indicate an intermodal connection.
 The completed yarn length should be draped in the front of the room, for later reference.

 [Goal: Begin awareness of individual job interfaces within the modal divisions.]